Shuffle/openapi-apps/docs/notion.md

 In the integration page, locate the following tabs: Configuration, Access, Basic Information, Webhooks.
 ![image](https://github.com/user-attachments/assets/86d14f23-43cd-41dd-adfa-b7b2ca834be8)

-Select the 'Access' tab, head to the 'Edit access' button and select the pages the integration has access to.
+Go to the Access tab, click Edit access, and select the pages you want to grant the integration access to.
 ![image](https://github.com/user-attachments/assets/e97adc5f-a418-4727-8f00-0b86a11749db)

-Search or select from the menu the pages you want to grant access to and save.
+Search and select from the pages you want to grant access to and save.
 ![image](https://github.com/user-attachments/assets/890183d1-2b1d-4dbe-9575-0aa485bc2b95)

-## Connect the page to integration
+## Connect the page to your integration
-Head to the page/s you granted access to the integration.
+Open any page you granted access to and connect the Shuffle integration via the following:

-On the page, on the top right side, select:
-Three dots icon -> Connections -> Select your integration.
+Three dots (top right) → Connections → Connect your integration.

 ![image](https://github.com/user-attachments/assets/f9a14acb-e88d-4244-a23f-4a32dd560e61)